Heather Hart

-Heather T. Hart (born May 3, 1975) is a visual artist who works in a variety of media including interactive and participatory Installation art, drawing, collage, and painting.
+Heather T. Hart (born May 3, 1975) is an American visual artist who works in a variety of media including interactive and participatory Installation art, drawing, collage, and painting.
 She is a co-founder of the Black Lunch Table Project, which includes a Wikipedia initiative focused on addressing diversity representation in the arts on Wikipedia.

 Early life

 Hart was born in Seattle, Washington, to Susan Hart and Harry H. Hart III, a carpenter.
 Her parents met as students at an art school in Oakland, California.
 She grew up in North Seattle.

 In 1998, Hart received a BFA from Cornish College of the Arts in Seattle, where she majored in Painting and Video.
 She attended the Center for African American Studies at Princeton University in New Jersey.
 In 2008, Hart received an MFA from Mason Gross School of the Arts at Rutgers University in New Jersey, where her focus was interdisciplinary art.